skosachiov/wanna-debian/README.md

 or Packages for binary resolve:

-with versions `comm -23 gnome.bin.list nu.bin.list | python3 pre-dose.py -a trixie_Packages bullseye_Sources | grep '='`
+with versions `comm -23 gnome.bin.all nu.bin.all | python3 pre-dose.py -a trixie_Packages bullseye_Sources | grep '='`